FarhangAmaji/binary-classification-Telco-Churn/README.md

-Here's a sample code assignment for a Python AI developer that involves training a machine learning model on a dataset and obtaining results:
+# Python Developer AI  Task

-Task: Build a binary classification model to predict whether a customer will churn (i.e., discontinue their subscription) or not based on various features in the dataset.
+Build a binary classification model to predict whether a customer will churn (i.e., discontinue their subscription) or not based on various features in the dataset.
 You are given a dataset containing customer information and whether they churned or not in the past.
 Your task is to use this dataset to train a machine learning model and evaluate its performance on a test set.

 Dataset: You can use the Telco Customer Churn dataset, which is available on Kaggle at https://www.kaggle.com/blastchar/telco-customer-churn.